-In 2019, Great Lent in the Orthodox Church begins March 11.
-As it ends, Holy Week begins, April 21, and Pascha (Orthodox Easter) will come to us April 28.
-Here’s a small collection of readings for the tithe of the year…
+In 2020, Great Lent in the Orthodox Church began March 2nd.
+As it ends, Holy Week will begin, April 12, and Pascha (Orthodox Easter) will come to us April 19.
+Here’s a small collection of readings for the tithe of the year, to which I may add over the next weeks.

 For blessed art Thou unto ages of ages.
 Amen.